-The data that comes with Reason follows the same format as events $tc\auto\skip$ and $tc\user\skip$ For details, see section Event Handling in the User's Guide.
+The data that comes with Reason follows the same format as events tc\auto\skip and tc\user\skip For details, see section Event Handling in the User's Guide.

-Module:on\tc\skip/4 exported, common\test Module:on\tc\skip(TestName, Reason, CTHState) instead.
+If Module:on\tc\skip/4 is not exported, common\test will attempt to call Module:on\tc\skip(TestName, Reason, CTHState) instead.
 This is for backwards compatibility.

 '''

 Module:terminate(CTHState)

-Types:
+'''

+'''

 CTHState = term()

-OPTIONAL
+'''

 This function is called at the end of a CTH scope.

 '''

-'''

 Module:id(Opts) -> Id

 Types:

 Opts = term()

 Id = term()

-OPTIONAL

 '''